Iran 'inching' toward place where talks could be held: Pentagon chief

-LONDON (Reuters) - U.S. Defense Secretary Mark Esper said on Friday that it appeared Iran was inching toward a place where talks could be held, days after U.S. President Donald Trump left the door open to a possible meeting with Iranian President Hassan Rouhani at the upcoming U.N.
-General Assembly in New York.
+LONDON (Reuters) - U.S. Defense Secretary Mark Esper said on Friday that it appeared Iran was inching toward a place where talks could be held, days after U.S. President Donald Trump left the door open to a possible meeting with Iranian President Hassan Rouhani.

+Friction between the two countries has deepened since Trump last year withdrew from a 2015 international accord under which Iran had agreed to rein in its atomic program in exchange for relief from economic sanctions.

+Washington has renewed and intensified its sanctions, slashing Iran’s crude oil sales by more than 80%.

 “It seems in some ways that Iran is inching toward that place where we could have talks and hopefully it’ll play out that way,” Esper said at the Royal United Services Institute think-tank in London.

-Friction between the two countries has grown since Trump last year withdrew from a 2015 international accord under which Iran had agreed to rein in its atomic program in exchange for relief from economic sanctions.

-Washington has since renewed and intensified its sanctions, slashing Iran’s crude oil sales by more than 80%
+However Rouhani on Sept 3 said that while Iran would never hold bilateral talks with Washington, it could join multilateral talks between Iran and other parties to the accord if Washington lifted all the sanctions it reimposed on Iran.

+The following day Rouhani gave European powers two more months to try to save the multilateral pact.

-At the same time the United States has rebuffed, but not ruled out, a French plan to give Tehran a $15 billion credit line.
-Rouhani, for his part, on Wednesday gave European powers two more months to try to save the multilateral pact.
+At the same time Washington has rebuffed, but not ruled out, a French plan to give Tehran a $15 billion credit line.

-The moves suggested Iran, the United States and European powers may be leaving the door open for diplomacy to resolve a dispute over Iran’s nuclear work, which the West has suspected was aimed at developing a nuclear weapon, even as they largely stuck to entrenched positions.

 Trump on Wednesday left open the possibility of a meeting with Rouhani at the upcoming U.N.
 General Assembly in New York.